9231058/ImageBazi/README.md

 # ImageBazi
-Learn to use matlab for image processing
+## Introduction
+Solution to matlab problems of Dr.AmirMazlaghani final project of Engineering Mathematics course.